Relax, everything is covered under the ALDI returns policy and Australian Consumer Law

-The Australian Consumer Law (brought into effect 1st January 2011) gives consumers a comprehensive set of rights for any goods or services purchased.
+The Australian Consumer Law gives consumers a comprehensive set of rights for any goods or services purchased.
 These are called Consumer Guarantees, which means goods must be of acceptable quality and fit for the purpose they were designed for.
 Goods of acceptable quality will be:

 - Safe and durable.

-If goods or services fail to meet a guarantee, the consumer is entitled to a remedy in an attempt to right the fault (providing the goods were not used in an 'abnormal manner').
-Should your goods fail to be of an acceptable quality due to a major failure you are entitled to a refund or replacement.
+If our goods or services fail to meet a guarantee, you are entitled to a remedy in an attempt to right the fault (providing the goods were not used in an ‘abnormal manner’).
+Should your goods fail to be of an acceptable quality due to a major failure, you are entitled to a refund or replacement.
 A major failure is defined as: